LoreArk/UE-InteractiveDoorFramework/README.md

 4. Assign your meshes and materials directly in the Blueprint.
 5. Optionally, add **Key Items** to lock/unlock your doors.

-That’s it — your doors are now fully interactive and customizable.
+That's it — your doors are now fully interactive and customizable.

 ---